 The Remington brush cutter is powered using Quick Start technology, designed to give you easier and smoother pull starts.
 It’s lightweight, easy to maneuver, and offers both string and blade options.
 It offers multiple attachment options as well, and can be turned into a cultivator, hedge trimmer, or blower (attachments sold separately).

-The cons for this unit are that it requires about two minutes to warm up to full capacity, and that it might need tuning right out of the box to get it functioning as you want it.
+The cons for the Remington Ranchero are that it requires about two minutes to warm up to full capacity, and that it might need tuning right out of the box to get it functioning as you want it.
 Neither one detracts massively from the Remington’s functionality, and it’s my personal pick for gas-powered cutters.

 Other Good Gas-Powered Choices

 Troy-Bilt TB42 BC 27cc 2-Cycle Gas Brushcutter

 |Features||TrimmerPlus attachments available separately, can be trimmer, edger, pole saw, and more|